-When you edit a model created in a different ArcGIS Desktop application within ArcGIS Pro, the model is upgraded automatically to a Pro version when you save the model.
-In this scenario a warning message is displayed which allows you to continue overwriting the model or cancel.
+When you edit a model in ArcGIS Pro that was created in a different ArcGIS Desktop application, the model is automatically upgraded to an ArcGIS Pro version when you save the model.
+In this scenario, a warning message appears that allows you to continue overwriting the model or cancel the operation.
 This option allows you to disable the warning message.

-These options give you the ability to easily install the R-ArcGIS bridge, check or update your current installation, or switch working R directories.
-Click the information icon to go to the R-ArcGIS bridge help site where you can learn more.
+These options give you the ability to install the R-ArcGIS bridge, check or update your current installation, or switch R home directories.
+Click the information button to go to the R-ArcGIS community where you can learn more.

 Detected R home directories

-After you have installed R, you can select the installation or home directory of R that you wish to use to execute your R script tools.
-You can select from a list of detected home directories, or browse to select a location on disk.
+After you have installed R, you can select the installation or home directory of R to use to execute your R script tools.
+You can select from a list of automatically detected home directories, or browse to select a location on disk.

-If you have selected a valid R home directory, this option checks for the presence of the R-ArcGIS integration package, arcgisbinding, within the home directory.
+If you've selected a valid R home directory, this option checks for the presence of the R-ArcGIS integration package, arcgisbinding, in the home directory.

-- If it is found, you can check for updates, download the latest version, and update from a file.
+- If arcgisbinding is found, you can check for updates, download the latest version, and update from a file.

-- If it is not found you are presented with a warning and options to automatically download and install the package, or separately download or install the package.
+- If arcgisbinding is not found, you are presented with a warning and options to download and install the package.